nicolasdespres/respect/README.md

 ```

 Then you can extend the `Schema` class hierarchy with the new schema for your custom type.
-The `CompositeSchema` class assists you in this task so you just have to overwrite
+The `CompositeSchema` class assists you in this task so you just have to override
 two methods.

 ```ruby